MolSnoo/Alter-Ego/Docs/developer_reference/data_structures/recipe.md

 This is a description that indicates when a Recipe has begun being processed.
 When a Player activates an Object that can process this Recipe and all of the ingredients required for it are contained within the Object, they will receive a parsed version of this string.
-See the article on [[writing descriptions|Tutorial:-Writing-descriptions]] for more information.
+See the article on [writing descriptions](../../moderator_guide/writing_descriptions.md) for more information.
 Note that unlike most other data types, the `this` keyword does not refer to the Recipe, but rather the Object processing the Recipe.
 For example, in the description `<desc><s>You begin filling up the GLASS in the <var v="this.name" />.</s></desc>`, the variable `<var v="this.name" />`